 And when our kids practice kindness, they change for the better — and so does our world.

-Check out these bright, fun, and engaging gratitude worksheets for kids.
-This AMAZING set includes 14 worksheets that will help your kiddo foster an attitude of gratitude today!
+From the “How Bright is Your Light?”
+Growth Mindset Series, we are proud to present this bright, fun, and engaging gratitude kit for kids.
+This AMAZING set includes 30 pages (worksheets, journals, quotes, activities) SO your kiddo can foster an attitude of gratitude today!
 Get ’em here!

 Kindness on a basic level is quite easy.

 If you see someone in a favorable light you naturally want to be kind to them.

 We need to teach kids kindness as their automatic response.
 Not only in situations, they see favorably.

 Kindness can change your life and change the world.